vuejs/v2.vuejs.org/source/api/options.md

 - **Type:** `Function`

+Called right before the compilation starts.

 ### compiled

 - **Type:** `Function`

+Called after the compilation is finished.
+At this stage all directives have been linked so data changes will trigger DOM updates.
+However, `$el` is not guaranteed to have been inserted into the document yet.

 ### ready

 - **Type:** `Function`

-Called synchronously after the compilation has ended and the Vue instance is ready.
-At this stage, the DOM is fully compiled and the data has been observed, so changing existing data properties will trigger View updates.
-Additional properties attached to the Vue instance or the data object in the ready hook will **not** be observed.
+Called after compilation **and** the `$el` is inserted into the document for the first time.

 ### attached